Exhibition and Collections Technician

 Small occupation size means opportunities scarce

-Chances of getting a job as an exhibition and collections technician are poor because it is a small occupation, with fewer than 100 workers, and few full-time jobs are available.
+Chances of getting a job as an exhibition and collections technician are poor because it's a small occupation and few full-time jobs are available.

 Many exhibition and collections technicians work on short-term contracts, sometimes for a number of galleries or museums.
 People on contracts may struggle to find regular work and may only be able to work part time as exhibition technicians.